Wonderful things can happen when the mind begins to settle

 “I found respite from the business of my life.
 The classes are a sanctuary – a haven”

 Meditation & Mindfulness

-At Wednesday afternoon & Evening Mindfulness classes, you can sit on a chair, on a cushion on the floor or simply lie down if you are tired.
-You’ll be learning techniques and practising them each week and progressing as you go.
-Coming along regularly will make a lot of difference and if you want more, Sally can help you set up a home practice or you can follow her occasional MBLC course.
-And for those who don’t have time to practise, she also includes daily life practices each week, so that you can weave them into your everyday life and start to live mindfully too.
+At Wed afternoon & Evening Meditation classes, you can sit on a chair, on a cushion on the floor or simply lie down if you are tired.
+You will learn techniques and practise them each week, developing your understanding & skill as you go.
+Coming along regularly will make a lot of difference and if you want to progress more, Sally can help you set up a home practice or you can follow her MBLC course.
+And for those who don’t have time to practise, her classes include daily life practices each week, so that you can weave them into your everyday life and start to live more mindfully.

 Meditation classes are NOT therapy, but many have found them therapeutic and helpful in dealing with stress, cravings & difficult emotions more effectively.
 Learning how to relax and ‘switch off’ can help with a good night’s sleep or simply help you to feel calmer at ease and more alive.

 Sally usually teaches a Tuesday evening Calm Meditation & Deep Relaxation (Yoga Nidra) class (before Covid) ffor those who want something different, are in need of some R & R or maybe a little TLC.
 She guides you using relaxation techniques and calm meditations, as you lie there and let your mind relax.
 They are about surfing the waves between wakefulness and sleep, where the body can relax deeply and positive suggestion can take root.

 “After the first session, I was left with a deep sense of calm and serenity which lasted overnight and into the following day.
 It is as though some long established negative mindset had been temporarily switched off leaving me free to be at peace with myself.”